-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessments will be in-person and on-campus.

 Normally available to elective, visiting or exchange students.
 Please note that any failures are redeemed during the August resit period, so you must ensure your availability.
 Lecture and practical material may be subject to change depending on staff availability and weather conditions.